Build Major Scales (Natural, Harmonic, Melodic)

 Harmonic Major Scale

-The harmonic Major is most often used in Jazz Music.
+The harmonic Major scale is most often used in Jazz Music.

 - 1From C, We take a whole step to DAdvertisement